 - When the bulk upload is complete you will be invited to perform a Batch update on the selected assets.
 This is a useful way to add data that is specific to the individual asset rather than the whole group.

 If you need to upload a very large number or size of assets then uploading through a browser may not be a suitable option.
 In this case, Asset Bank supports FTP upload as a way of getting your assets on to the server.
-If you want to preserve an existing folder structure this method may be the best solution.
+If you want to preserve an existing folder structure, or are using embedded data mapping, this method may be the best solution.
 We can assist with this process and therefore recommend you get in touch if you need to use this feature.